RACV Logo

 Travel Period

-Discover the incredible diversity, cuisines, histories and beauty of Cambodia and Vietnam on a 20-day Premium adventure.
+Encounter incredible diversity, cuisines, histories and natural beauty on a 20-day Premium adventure in Cambodia and Vietnam.
 Learn about the confronting Khmer legacy in Phnom Penh, enjoy Vietnam's authentic cuisine at a cooking class with a local chef in Hue and explore the grand architecture of Hanoi.
-This trip offers places of breathtaking beauty, from the backwaters of the Mekong Delta to the ancient temples of Angkor and an overnight cruise in Ha Long Bay.
+This trip offers places of breathtaking beauty, from the backwaters of the Mekong Delta to the ancient temples of Angkor and an overnight cruise in Halong Bay.
 Add to that a mix of friendly locals and age-old traditions and you've got the ultimate South East Asian experience.

 IMPORTANT INFORMATION